 Her funeral parade was to be the next day.
 I happened to see this on live TV as I was awaiting my call to board my plane at the airport.
 In terms of pageantry, the Thais did it as well as anyone.

-I went up to the desk and paid 50 baht for admission to the stand.
+I went up to the desk and bought a ticket for admission to the stand.
 I was surprised at the absence of any souvenir stand, especially as some home fans were wearing replica kits.
 I went up the stairs to survey the scene.

 The KMITL Stadium was extremely lopsided.
 The stand I was in was the only proper spectator accommodation.
 It was an absolute beauty of a cantilever structure raised above the pitch and following the contour of the field, which had a running track around it.
 The rest of the pitch was surrounded by a prim hedge.